-- 159. (1) Accident parties without insurance satisfy the law with affidavits of agreement sent to the department of safety and they fulfill all law requirements. § 55-12-104(b)(4).
-Yet, contradictorily and in violation of law, DOR revokes their tags - 160.
+- 156. State on relation cites 29 abrogations of TFR1 imposed by respondents. - 157.
+(1) Accident parties without insurance satisfy the law with affidavits of agreement sent to the department of safety after a qualifying accident and they fulfill all law requirements.
+T.C.A. § 55-12-104(b)(4).
+Yet, contradictorily and in violation of law, DOR revokes their tags. - 158.
 (2) The law with three-year and five-year expiries (as explicitly stated up through 2023) for mandatory insurance ordains liberty the first day after periods of suspensions end meaning insurance-free travel and driving.
-Following revocation, safety "release[s] a person's requirement to provide proof' T.C.A. § 55-12-114(3). - 161.
-(3) DOR's demand for \$65,000 cash deposit bond in no way frees the party who submits it from later, in a wreck, having to obey § 55-12-105.
+Following revocation, safety "release[s] a person's requirement to provide proof' T.C.A. § 55-12-114(3). - 159.
+(3) DOR's demand for \$65,000 cash deposit bond in no way frees the party who submits it from later having to obey § 55-12-105 after a qualifying accident.
 Deposit of security; proof of security.
 What's in view is a double duty, a double payment.
 A party who paid \$65,000 to revenue still has to pay a cash deposit to safety after a crash.
-No provision exists in Atwood for DOR to do the safety commissioner's job in receiving cash deposit or bonds and paying them out to repair shops in case of an uninsured qualifying accident party.
-EXHIBIT No. 8 Affidavit of inability to
+No provision exists in Atwood for DOR to do the safety commissioner's job in receiving cash deposit or bonds and paying them out to

-15 Edits taking effect Jan.
+&lt;sup>14 Edits taking effect Jan.
 1, 2024, delete three-year and five-year conditional privilege terminology, stating, for example, for a five-year reference, "[T]he person shall provide proof of financial responsibility prospectively for a length of time equal to the length of time for which the suspension or revocation was in effect."
 55-12-114.
 Suspension or revocation of registrations; proof of financial responsibility (emphasis added)